-Pavement area at this unit is expected to include temporary secondary emergency access road.
+Pavement area at this unit is expected to include Neighborhood Local and Collector type streets.
 The following recommendations are presented as a guideline for pavement design and construction.
-These recommendations are based on a) our previous experience with subgrade soils like those encountered at this site, b) pavement sections which have proved to be successful under similar design conditions, c) final pavement grades will provide adequate drainage for the pavement areas and that water will not be allowed to enter the pavement system by either edge penetration adjacent to landscape areas or penetration from the surface due to surface ponding, or inadequate maintenance of pavement joints, or surface cracks that may develop.
+These recommendations are based on a) our previous experience with subgrade soils like those encountered at this site, b) pavement sections which have proved to be successful under similar design conditions, c) final pavement grades will provide adequate drainage for the pavement areas, (d) that water will not be allowed to enter the pavement system by either edge penetration adjacent to landscape areas or penetration from the surface due to surface ponding, or (e) inadequate maintenance of pavement joints, or surface cracks that may develop.